 Bone sarcoma is rare, and research shows that patients have better outcomes if they are treated at a center with experience treating sarcomas.
 These are called "sarcoma specialty centers."

 In cancer care, different types of doctors who specialize in cancer, called oncologists, often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, physical therapists, occupational therapists, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
+Cancer care teams include other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, physical therapists, occupational therapists, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
 Learn more about the clinicians who provide cancer care.

 The common types of treatments used for primary bone sarcoma are described below.
 Primary bone sarcoma is cancer that starts in the bone.
 Your care plan also includes treatments for symptoms and side effects, an important part of cancer care.